-f-----
+f ----

-- (1) Procurement method.
-The services of accountants, physicians or lawyers shall be procured as provided in this section except when authorized as a small purchase, emergency Procurement, expedited procurement or sole-source Procurement. - (2) Policy.
-It is the policy to publicly announce all requirements for professional services and negotiate contracts on the basis of demonstrated competence and qualifications at a fair and reasonable price.
-The Chief P&S Director shall maintain files of current statements of qualifications of professional firms.
-Persons engaged in providing professional services may submit statements of qualifications and expressions of interests providing such types of services.
-Persons may amend these statements at any time by filing a new statement. - (3) Public announcement and form of request for proposals.
-Adequate notice of the need for such services shall be given by the official with expenditure authority through a Request For Proposals.
-The Request For Proposals shall describe the services required, list the type of information and data required of each offeror and state the relative importance of particular qualifications. - (4) Discussions.
-The official with expenditure authority may conduct discussions with any offeror who has submitted a proposal to determine such offerors qualifications for further consideration.
-Discussions shall not disclose any information derived from proposals submitted by other offerors. - Director to be the best qualified based on the evaluation factors set forth in the request for proposals, and negotiation of compensation determined to be fair and reasonable.
+(5) Award.
+Award shall be made to the offeror determined in writing by the P&S Director to be the best qualified based on the evaluation factors set forth in the request for proposals, and negotiation of compensation determined to be fair and reasonable.
 If compensation cannot be agreed upon with the best qualified offeror then negotiations will be formally terminated with the selected offeror.
 If proposals were submitted by one or more other offerors determined to be qualified, negotiations may be conducted with such other offeror or offerors, in the order of their respective qualification ranking, and the contract may be awarded to the offeror then ranked as best qualified if the amount of compensation is determined to be fair and reasonable.